MicrosoftDocs/power-automate-docs/articles/minit/variants-filter.md

 ---
 title: Variants filter
-description: Learn how to restrict the mining in the process only to the cases following a certain scenario in minit.
+description: Learn how to restrict the mining in the process only to the cases following a certain scenario in the Process Mining desktop app.
 author: rosikm
 contributors:
   - rosikm